-He is Co-Investigator and Manager of the NIH-funded Johns Hopkins-Fogarty African Bioethics Training Program and the African Bioethics Consortium, which provides training and supports collaborative partnerships/infrastructure development in research ethics across institutions in sub-Saharan Africa (Zambia, Uganda and Botswana).
+Since 2007, he has served as both coordinator and faculty of the NIH Johns Hopkins-Fogarty African Bioethics Training Program and the African Bioethics Consortium, which provides training and supports collaborative partnerships/infrastructure development in research ethics across institutions in sub-Saharan Africa (Zambia, Uganda and Botswana).
 He is also Associate Director of a Fogarty-NIH program to establish a research ethics Master’s program at the University of Malaya in Kuala Lumpur, Malaysia.
-He co-led the establishment of a JHU Master of Bioethics (MBE) program at Johns Hopkins and two intensive bioethics training programs that cater to US and international students.
+He co-led the establishment of a JHU Master of Bioethics (MBE) program and two intensive bioethics training programs that cater to US and international students.
 He teaches Ethics of Human Experimentation and Bioethics & Law to graduate and undergraduate students at Johns Hopkins, and often lectures on topics in Global Bioethics.

-Mr. Ali previously worked with the University of Pittsburgh Center for Bioethics and Health Law and was a Faculty Research Fellow with the University of Pittsburgh School of Law, where he co-founded and served as Executive Editor of the Pittsburgh Journal of Environmental and Public Health Law.
+Mr. Ali previously worked and studied at the University of Pittsburgh Center for Bioethics and Health Law and was a Faculty Research Fellow with the University of Pittsburgh School of Law, where he co-founded and served as Executive Editor of the Pittsburgh Journal of Environmental and Public Health Law.
 He is a licensed attorney in Pennsylvania and Washington DC.